ucfopen/Materia/README.md

 #lti.graceful_fallback_to_default
 # If an lti configuration for a specific provider isn't present, should Materia use the default configuration?
 # The default is set in lti.consumers.default.
 If false, a consumer must be defined that matches the lti launch param 'tool_consumer_info_product_family_code'.
-Ex family code is 'canvas', a config must exist for lti.consumers.canvas.
+For example: if the family code is 'canvas', a config must exist for lti.consumers.canvas.
 # Using default is a nice option for simplicity, but it's advisable to use a different key and secret for each family_code.
 # [true|false]
 # (default: true)